Prepared by Kim Perrotta, CHASE ED, April 7, 2020

 Why are our leaders capable of taking these dramatic steps to respond to COVID-19 but unwilling to lay out a measured and controlled response to climate change?
 In part, it is because of the speed of the crisis and the direct relationship between its cause and effects.
 COVID-19 spreads quickly; its impacts are deadly and apparent.
 We can link the disease directly to the harm done.
 When people become sick, hospitalized, or die from COVID-19, we will know what caused the harm.
 And that harm will be done within the term of the political leaders who must respond to it.

-Climate change, on the other hand, is a slow creeping catastrophe with a multitude of contributors, spread all around the globe, and the health impacts are not linked directly to the causes.
+Climate change, on the other hand, is a slow creeping catastrophe with a multitude of contributors, spread all around the globe.
+In addition, the health impacts are not linked directly to the causes.
 People must follow a long chain of steps that are separated by time and geography to understand how emissions from our cars in North America in the 1990s have contributed to the flight of refugees from drought-stricken lands in Central America in the second decade of this century.

 There is however, more to it than just this.
 The two crises differ greatly in their causes and in their relationship to corporate interests.
 COVID-19 is a new infectious disease introduced unintentionally to humans because of our increasing encroachment on wildlife and/or human consumption of exotic animals.
 Climate change is a global condition that has developed in response to our ever-expanding reliance on fossil fuels, our destruction of climate sinks such as the Amazon rainforest, and our growing demand for red meat.
 While both crises are fuelled by population pressures and land development practices, there are no powerful corporate interests invested in the denial of an infectious disease.